unicode-org/icu/tools/currency/readme.txt

 Table A.1 contains current currencies and funds and Table A.3 contains historic denominations.

-The tool supports 3 commands - check / print / build.
+The tool supports 2 commands - check / resource.

 1) check

 This command compares the hardcoded mapping data in NumericCodeData.java with the ISO 4217 XML data files side by side and check differences.

-2) print
+2) resource

-This command prints out body of String[][] CODE_MAP_DATA from the ISO 4217 XML data files.

-3) build

 This command writes out the hardcoded mapping data in NumericCodeData.java in ICU resource bundle source format - currencyNumericCodes.txt.